jullienl/HPE-COM-PowerShell-Library/README.md

 The HPE GreenLake for Compute Ops Management PowerShell library provides a set of cmdlets to manage and automate your HPE GreenLake environment.
 This library allows users to interact with HPE GreenLake and Compute Ops Management services directly from the PowerShell command line, enabling seamless integration into your existing automation workflows.

+Development is ongoing, with the goal to add broad support for the entire API set.

+Review [examples](https://github.com/jullienl/HPE-COM-PowerShell-library/blob/main/Examples/sample.ps1) to see how the module can be used to accomplish some of the tasks.

 ## Key Features